Polymorphic light eruption is a skin rash that can happen when you go out in the sun.

-Polymorphic light eruption (PMLE) is most likely to occur in spring or early summer when your skin is not used to sunshine, or perhaps when you go on holiday to a sunny place.
+PMLE is most likely to occur in spring or early summer when your skin is not used to sunshine, or perhaps when you go on holiday to a sunny place.
 It can keep coming back as your skin gets used to the sun but is usually less severe each time it appears and it gets better more quickly.

 Who gets it?

 Polymorphic light eruption (PMLE) mostly affects people aged 20-40 years.
 It is more common in women.
 It probably affects around 1 in 10 European women.